-Eventually, plans of a nuclear reactor construction began to surface.
-China, South Korea, the Allied Nations and even the Russian Mafia sent troops to North Korea, competing for power in the troubled region.
+Then the Australian Navy intercepts a North Korean freighter carrying nuclear weapons intended for sale to terrorist cells.
+In response, China, South Korea, the Allied Nations send troops into the troubled region to topple Song's regime.
+The Russian Mafia also bases itself in North Korea to take advantage of the situation.
 A bounty of a hundred million dollars for General Song was declared.
 This is where the mercenaries enter the playfield.

 Mercenaries: Playground of Destruction is a free-roaming war action and driving game with open-ended gameplay in a large world.
 The player can choose to control any of the three mercenary protagonists, each with their own strengths: North American Chris Jacobs can sustain higher damage; Jennifer Mui from Hong-Kong is proficient in stealth; Mattias Nilsson from Sweden can run faster than the others.
 Each of the mercenary also speaks different languages, which makes him or her more or less suitable for work with particular factions.

 Players have a vast array of resources available to them to get the job done.
 It is possible to commandeer tanks, choppers and and any other military hardware to blow up the game's destructible landscape across the North Korean countryside.
 Helping out various factions provides access to numerous vehicle drops, supply drops, and air strikes.

 Part of the Following Groups

 - Genre: Open world / Free-roaming / Sandbox action and driving